grem1ly/college_code/R/README.md

 # Linear Regression Basics

 This document provides an intro to linear regression of sorts (not exhaustive).
-It instructs you how to conduct regression analysis to determine, depending on the data set, whether a linear relationship exists between a selected predictor variable and the outcome variable.
+It instructs you how to conduct regression analysis to determine, depending on the dataset, whether a linear relationship exists between a selected predictor variable and the outcome variable.
 It also serves as a refresher for various methods/calculations.

-The regression analyses (and the calculation of relevant statistics) throughout this document are predominantly carried out through R functions; however, the implemenation of some equations (long hand) are involved (bare formulas aren't provided).
+The regression analyses (and the calculation of relevant statistics) throughout this document are predominantly carried out through R functions; however, the implementation of some equations (long hand) are involved (bare formulas aren't provided).

 Here we cover multiple points of analysis: